Arzion032/2024-Stack-Overflow-Developer-Survey-for-Tech-Students/README.md

 2. How have salaries varied for tech job roles, industries, and educational levels?
 3. Where do developers most commonly seek coding resources (e.g., books, online tutorials, technical documentation), and how do these preferences differ based on their years of coding experience?
 4. What factors have the most significant impact on job satisfaction among developers?
+5. How are AI tools used in development workflows, and what are the associated benefits and challenges?

 ## 2. Project Components